 Any UBCMS user who can normally see your pages in the UBCMS will also be able to view your authenticated pages while in the authoring system.
 (All UBCMS users can view any page in Shared Content.)

-If you also need privacy from other UBCMS users, place the content on a secure Web page in your site, and ask us to create a new explicit permissions group to limit access.
+If you also need privacy from other UBCMS users, place the content on a secure regular page in your site (not in Shared Content), and ask us to create a new explicit permissions group to limit access.
 Choose the option "People in your existing group(s) will LOSE access to these folders.
 Only this new group will have access."
+Or use the Private Authoring feature to control whocan view/edit/publish these pages.

 If you wish to publish any documents on your secure pages that you do not wish ANYONE else to see (i.e. not even other authors), attach them directly to one of your secure pages and do not host them in the DAM.
 (All authors can view ANY documents that are in the DAM.)